Stefterv/processing-p5js-mode/README.md

 - Start and stop from the editor (in poc)
 - Launch devtools from button in the editor
 - Toggle to enable/disable hot-reload
-- Download npm packages (and other package repos)
+- Download npm packages (and other package repos) with UI
-- Typescript support
+- Typescript support for sketches
+- Architecture: I'd like to have all our custom JS functionality to also be a proper JS project setup within this repo, not like I did it in the POC with some .js and .html files embedded as strings in the code.
 - Export p5 sketches to standalone apps

 ### Known issues in POC